abossard/api-to-parquet/README.md

 This is a Go application that processes time series data and saves it to a Parquet file.
 The application uses a cache to store previously processed data and avoid duplicate writes to the Parquet file.

->  **Important**: For the purpose of data ingestion, it's important that the `file` path contains YEAR, MONTH, DAY and HOUR.
+>  **Important**: For the purpose of data ingestion, it's important that the `file` path contains the data source, YEAR, MONTH, DAY and HOUR.
 The filename itself can be anything, but needs to end in `.parquet`.
-Valid path: `2023/10/11/19/2023-10-11-19-123e4567-e89b-12d3-a456-426614174000.parquet`.
-Invalid path: `2023-10-11-19.parquet`
+Valid path: `<data source>/2023/10/26/19/2023-10-11-19-123e4567-e89b-12d3-a456-426614174000.parquet`.
+This will ensure efficient lookups.

 ## Roadmap
-[x] Secret token concept for the API, e.g. REQUIRE_API_KEY=abcdefghs [x] Data verfication method
+- [x] Secret token concept for the API, e.g. REQUIRE_API_KEY=abcdefghs
+- [x] Data verfication method
+- [x] Get last timestamp
+- [ ] Add a function called Query2, that alw

 ## Deployment instructions
 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fabossard%2Fapi-to-parquet%2Fmain%2Finfrastructure%2Fazuredeploy.json)